alvaro-oliver/xv7081bb-driver/README.md

 # XV7081BB SPI Driver for Embedded Platforms

-This repository provides a lightweight C driver for the [EPSON XV7081BB](https://download.epsondevice.com/td/pdf/app/XV7081BB_en.pdf) high-performance gyroscope, using the **SPI interface only**.
+This repository provides a lightweight C driver for the [EPSON XV7081BB](https://download.epsondevice.com/td/pdf/app/XV7081BB_en.pdf) High-stability Gyro Sensor, using the **SPI interface only**.
 It includes platform-independent source files and a working example for **ESP32 (ESP-IDF)**.

 > ⚠️ Only SPI **4-wire mode** is supported.